 To: SMMUSD Board of Education

 From: Joan Krenik, Chair, Financial Oversight Committee

 Subject: FOC Annual Report

 Date: July 19, 2017

 The SMMUSD Financial Oversight Committee (FOC) was formed to provide monitoring and review of the District budget as a condition of the City of Santa Monica contract.
 Over time, the FOC has taken on additional duties to include serving as the Measure R Independent Citizens Oversight Committee, the oversight and review of the City of Santa Monica Joint Use Agreement, the City of Malibu Joint Use Agreement, the District Audit, enrollment projections, revenue and expenditure forecasts and the capital program.
 In addition to its regular oversight duties, the FOC forms subcommittees to evaluate special finance related questions posed by the Board.
 This year, four (4) of our members (Ms. Mulvaney, Ms. Larmore, Mr. Silvern and Mr. Sweetmore) committed to serving on the Malibu Unification Negotiation Committee (MUNC) negotiation team.
-Due to the tremendous time committee.
+Due to the tremendous time commitment involved with this effort, these members were not assigned to a separate FOC subcommittee.
 As a result, the remaining FOC subcommittee members were assigned to the following three (3) subcommittees established for the 2016-17 academic year: